scipp/ess/docs/developer/workflow-design.md

 How would a user refer to those on the top level?
 Is it allowed to access nested containers?

-## Parameter handling

-Generally, the user must provide configuration parameters to a workflow.
-In many cases there are defaults that can be used.
-In either case, these parameters must be associated with the correct step in the workflow.
-This is complicated by the non-linear nature of the workflow.
-A flat list of parameters has been used traditionally, relying entirely on parameter naming.
-This is problematic for two reasons:
-First, certain basic workflow steps may be used in multiple places.
-Second, workflows frequently contain nested steps, which may have the same parameters (or not).
-This makes the process of setting parameters somewhat opaque and error-prone.
-Furthermore, it relies on a hand-written higher-level workflow to set parameters for nested nested steps, mapping between globally-uniquely-named parameters and the parameters of the nested steps.
-These, in turn, require complicated testing.

-A hierarchical parameter system could provide an alternative, but makes it harder to set "global" parameters.
-For example, we may want to use the same wavelength-binning for all steps in the workflow.

-We propose to handle parameters as dependencies of workflow steps.
-That is, the dependency-injection system is used to provide parameters to workflow steps.
-Parameters are identified via their type.
-For nested workflows, we can use a child injector, which provides a scope for parameters.
-Parent-scopes can be searched for parameters that are not found in the child-scope, providing a mechanism for "global" parameters.

-## Meta data handling

-There have been a number of dicussions about how to handle meta data.
-For example, the support (or non-support) of an arbitrary `attrs` dict as part of `scipp.Variable` and `scipp.DataArray`.
-Furthermore, we may have meta-data that is part of the data-catalog, which may partially overlap with the meta-data that is part of the data itself.
-The current conclusion is that any attempt to handle meta-data in a generic and automatic way will not work.
-Therefore, if a user needs to provide meta-data for a workflow result, they must do so explicitly by specifying functions that can assemble that meta-data.
-As with regular results, this can be done by injecting the input meta-data into the function that computes the result's meta-data.

 ## Reducing multiple runs

 ## Notes